gydisme/Unity-DataManager/README.md

-Unity-DataManager
+DataManager
 =
-The DataManager allows users to load ANY type of data to Unity 3D games, and the use is easy.
+The DataManager allows users to load ANY type of data, and it's easy to use.
+This project is created for Unity 3D games, but it could be used in any projects!
+Try it, and give me feedbacks :)

 - Author: Gyd Tseng
 - Email: kingterrygyd@gmail.com